itsnestor/Professional.Readme.Generator/README.md

 ## Description

-  Using the cammand line to generate a professional ReadMe.md file from user inputs using inquirer.js.
+  Using the command line to generate a professional ReadMe.md file from user inputs using inquirer.js.

 ## Table of Contents
   * [Installation](#installation)